Swastik-Chakravorty/100-days-of-code/log.md

 **Today's Progress**: Learned OOP concepts in C++ and remaining inheritance, polymorphism, and abstraction.

-**Thoughts**: Today I learned OOP concepts in C++ and remaining inheritance, polymorphism, and abstraction.
+**Thoughts**: Today I learned OOP concepts in C++ including remaining inheritance, polymorphism, and abstraction.
 I drank 2 liters of water but couldn't exercise, go for walks, or read a book.
 But today I enjoyed Sunday with travelling, eating out and Coding.

 **Link(s) to work**: [OOP problems](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/OOP)